Simon's Rock at Bard College

-Simon's Rock at Bard College (more commonly known as Simon's Rock) is a private liberal arts college in Barrytown, New York.
-It is part of Bard College in nearby Annandale-on-Hudson, New York.
-Both are located in the town of Red Hook, New York.
+Simon's Rock at Bard College, commonly called Simon's Rock, is a private liberal arts college in Barrytown, New York.
+It is part of, and adjacent to, Bard College in neighboring Annandale-on-Hudson.
+Both are in the town of Red Hook.

+The school is an early college where students enroll after tenth or eleventh grade, rather than after graduating from high school.
+That is, it is an early college entrance program.
+Most students transfer to larger institutions after receiving an Associate of Arts degree in two years, although many stay for four to receive a Bachelor of Arts.

-Throughout its short history, the college has gone through names such as Simon's Rock, Simon's Rock Early College, Simon's Rock of Bard College for a period after 1979, when it was acquired by Bard College and Simon's Rock College of Bard.
+The college has had many names: Simon's Rock, Simon's Rock Early College, Simon's Rock of Bard College for a period after 1979, when it was acquired by Bard College, and Simon's Rock College of Bard.
 In August 2007, it changed to Bard College at Simon's Rock, in an effort "to be more clear about identity" and "to be very clear about the Bard College system."

-It acquired its current name after a 2025 move from Massachusetts to New York, locating itself adjacent to Bard College's main campus in Annandale-on-Hudson, New York.

-The school is an "early college", designed for students to enroll immediately after completing the tenth or eleventh grade, rather than after graduating from high school.
-Simon's Rock is the only accredited four-year early college to date and still the only college or university to take this approach with all of its students.
-It is one of a number of early college entrance programs that provide opportunities for students to enter college one or more years ahead of their traditional high school graduation date.
-A majority of students transfer to larger institutions after receiving an Associate of Arts degree after two years, although many stay for four to receive a Bachelor of Arts.
+It became Simon's Rock at Bard College in 2025, when it moved from Massachusetts to New York.